*This post was created in collaboration with Alpine Credits

 When it comes time to apply for a mortgage, many Canadians automatically look to their bank.
 While these traditional lenders offer a variety of mortgage products, they’re not the only source for home loans.

-Borrowers who don’t meet the strict lending criteria to get approved for a mortgage through their bank may want to look to private mortgage lenders when applying for a home loan to finance a home purchase.
+Borrowers who can’t qualify for a mortgage with their bank due to strict lending criteria may want to look to private mortgage lenders in Canada.
 Let’s take a closer look at private mortgage lenders to help you decide whether they’re a better option for you when applying for a mortgage.

 What Are Private Mortgage Lenders In Canada?

-A private mortgage lender is an individual or private company that lends out its own money.
+A private mortgage lender is an individual or company that lends out its own money.
 In Canada, these lenders are often referred to as B lenders or subprime mortgage lenders.
-Because they don’t fall under the same regulatory framework as regular mortgage lenders, they are able to offer mortgages to Canadians who can’t pass the stress test or who have bad credit scores.
+Because they don’t fall under the same regulatory framework as regular mortgage lenders, they can offer mortgages to Canadians who can’t pass the stress test or who have bad credit scores.

 Types Of Private Mortgage Lenders

-• Mortgage Investment Corporations – This Involves a group of investors who pool their funds and are able to lend to multiple people who meet their lending criteria.
+- Mortgage Investment Corporations.
+This involves a group of investors who pool their funds and can lend to multiple people who meet their lending criteria.

 Types Of Mortgages Private Mortgage Lenders Offer